 An authentic video of a real customer praising your brand, product, or service delivers social proof straight to prospective shoppers’ Facebook feeds.

 Studies show that 85% of consumers trust online testimonials as much as they do those from their friends and family.
-Consequently, a customer review video ad is an effective video ad that’s easy to create too.
+Consequently, a customer review video ad is an effective one that’s easy to create.

-Your customers that are most likely to be willing to provide testimonials are those that return to your business time and again.
+Your customers most likely willing to provide testimonials return to your business repeatedly.
 Identify repeat shoppers and reach out to them, offering them a freebie or promotional gift in return for their time.

 Create virtual product catalogs

-A video featuring several themed products (summer lookbook, Christmas gift ideas, etc) or different variations of the same item pique customer interest on a busy News Feed.
+A video features several themed products (summer lookbook, Christmas gift ideas, etc.) or variations of the same item to pique customer interest on a busy News Feed.

 A fine example is that of M.Gemi’s mocassin ad, below:

-It doesn’t even feature actual video, instead offering dynamic stills showing off the different styles of shoe.
+It doesn’t even feature actual video, offering dynamic stills showing the different shoe styles.
 The model’s feet in the images change each time, giving an illusion of movement.
-It was evidently cheap to make but still striking — very effective.
+It was cheap to make but still striking — very effective.